 I now have a private practice where I counsel others who are cancer thrivers and who are ready to make lifestyle changes and tap in to their inner wisdom so they can heal.

 I love being able to make a difference in people’s lives.

 I help clients live a healthy and meaningful life.
 My passion is to help clients thrive beyond the diagnosis – as I myself discovered what works best for my health and well-being.

-Let me help you find your way, so you too can experience life as it is meant to be – free from worry over weight, free from extreme fad diets, free to love yourself.
+Let me help you find your way, so you too can experience life as it is meant to be – feeling your best during and after your cancer treatment.
+Free to love yourself and your life.

 When I am not helping clients make lasting changes in their health, I enjoy spending time with my husband and being a mother to our two active daughters.
-I love cooking in the kitchen, spending time with family and friends, traveling, taking walks, meditating, being active at my childrens’ schools, volunteering, reading nutrition books, and discovering the latest science when it comes to increased health and longevity.
+I love cooking in the kitchen, painting, spending time with family and friends, traveling, taking walks, meditating, volunteering with my family, reading nutrition books, and providing resources that educate and uplift.